-Two Cello Graduates, Levels I and V from Barbara Wimpier were terrific.
+Two Cello Graduates, Levels I and V from Barbara Wampner were terrific.

-We are very grateful to Artelt of the Guitar community whoa 14 students, Levels 1-7 participated.
+We are very grateful to Angelica Artelt of the Guitar community with 14 students, Levels 1-7 participated.

 We were very fortunate to hold the Graduation Concerts February 1, 2020, at the Oakland Inter-Stake Center, Oakland, before the Covid-19 stay-at-home order occurred.
 They were beautiful and inspiring performances!

 The Guitar Graduation Concert featured 48 graduates from 4 teachers, performing pieces from Levels 1 – 7.